Skip to main content

 Both return 204 No Content.

-Step 4 — Create assignments
+Step 3 — Create assignments

-Assignments set the usage limit for an (entity, capability) pair — they are the governance equivalent of entitlements, and appear as entitlement columns in the Stigg console’s Governance tab.
+Assignments set the usage limit for an (entity, feature/credit) pair — they are the governance equivalent of entitlements, and appear as entitlement columns in the Stigg console’s Governance tab.
 They are typically created by your customers through an in-app interface, but you can also set them programmatically.

 Patch semantics: on re-upsert, omitting usageLimit or cadence preserves the existing value.
 On first create, both are required. usageLimit: null — tracked but unlimited: setting usageLimit to null means usage is still counted and appears in check responses, but the limit never blocks.
 Useful for observability before enforcing.
 Response (200 OK):